Skip to content

 required

-tgt_cam np.ndarray
+tgt_cam ndarray

 Camera parameters for the target depth map viewpoint.